Sup2point0/stranger-quarkdown/docs/walkthrough.md

 | capt = A guided walkthrough on how to use Squarkdown in a SvelteKit project
 -->

-> [!Important]
-> Squarkdown is made specifically for SvelteKit projects which use SCSS and MDSveX.

-Here’s a guided walkthrough on how to use Squarkdown.
+Here’s a guided walkthrough on how to use Squarkdown in a SvelteKit project.

 > [!Tip]
 > It may be helpful to have the [Glossary](glossary.md) open while reading.